rsumner31/workflow/src/quickstart/provider/vagrant/install-vagrant.md

-# Install Deis Workflow on Minikube
+# Install Deis Workflow on Vagrant

 ## Check Your Setup